simonjnt/test-kiplin/README.md

 You will add a README explaining your storage choice, along with any modifications or suggestions you have or would have done to the codebase.

-This whole test should not last more than one hour.
 We recommend documenting any extra work you would have performed.

 At the end of the exercise, archive your project, including the `.git` directory and excluding the `vendor` directory.